joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 Tags: comment, comments, ajax comments, custom comment form, custom comment field Requires at least: 4.4
 Tested up to: 4.9
-Stable tag: 4.1.1
+Stable tag: 4.1.2
+Requires PHP: 5.4 and higher
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 AJAX powered realtime comments.
 Designed to extend WordPress native comments.
 Custom comment forms and fields.
+Commenting never been such an easy.

 == Description ==

 AJAX realtime comment system with custom comment form and fields.
 Designed to supercharge Wordpress native comments.
 Super fast and responsive with dozens features.
 This is the best Disqus alternative, if you want to keep your comments in your database. wpDiscuz also the best alternative to Livefyre, Jetpack and Facebook comments.
+Commenting never been such an easy.
+Comments - wpDiscuz is Multisite and RTL ready!

 * Support Forum: [https://gvectors.com/forum/](https://gvectors.com/forum/)
 * wpDiscuz Demo: [http://wpdiscuz.com/wpdiscuz-4/](http://wpdiscuz.com/wpdiscuz-4/)